-8. Clamp a nail in a bench vise, hang the blade on the nail, and position the blade in a level horizontal position as shown in Figure 43.
+- 1. Clean the mower blade to remove any dried grass or other debris. - 2.
+Clamp a nail in a bench vise, hang the mower blade on the nail, and position the blade in a level horizontal position as shown in Figure 44.

-- Check the balance of the blade.
-If either end of the blade moves downward the end that moves downward is heavier than the other.
-Sharpen the heavy end until balance is achieved. - 10.
+- Check the balance of the mower blade.
+If either end of the mower blade moves downward is heavier than the other.
+Sharpen the heavy end until balance is achieved.
+See Sharpening the Mower Blades for sharpening instructions. - 4.
 Repeat the process until the mower blade remains in the horizontal, level position.